Qusai-Alnonah/About-me/README.md

-# About me Wusai Alnonah
+# About me Qusai Alnonah

 This new repo for gussing game and today we will add new qustion and loop statmants